glennklockwood/rpi-ansible/README.md

 The playbook will detect the presence of these files and install them.

+## Adding a new host to an existing role

+In broad strokes, the process for adding a new host whose board-specific role already exists is

+1. Add the new host to `hosts`.
+2. Creating `host_vars/newhost.yml` and filling it out appropriately.
+It's easiest to start with an existing file for the same board type (e.g., `cloverdale.yml` for Raspberry Pi) and change it.
+Be sure to change the `target_hostname` variable at minimum.

 ## Acknowledgment

 I stole a lot of knowledge from https://github.com/giuaig/ansible-raspi-config/.